Course Description

 Late Work Policy

-Emergencies/Extenuating Circumstances: The Faculty and Program Director appreciate that emergencies come up in life.
+- Emergencies/Extenuating Circumstances: The Faculty and Program Director appreciate that emergencies come up in life.
 Emergencies/ Extenuating Circumstances are not planned activities and/or are not normally work-related.
+Please communicate with your instructor if you are having difficulty with completing the assignments.

 Course Schedule